WilliamJones62/angular-football-teams/README.md

 Project Overview:

-This is a ruby on rails project for creating and maintaining football team records including all players used in the team and all matches played.
+This is a ruby on rails project for creating and maintaining football team records including all players used in the team.
 To use this app, simply clone, run bundle install, rake db:migrate, and rails s from the terminal.
-Login utilizes Devise and also Omniauth for Facebook.

 Contributing